 To divide, every cell goes through the same cycle of events.
 First, it must gather food material from the environment to go about its daily needs.
-To begin to prepare for division, it must produce extra proteins and RNA strands to get the machinery ready to create a second cell.
-This is called the First Gap or G1 stage.
-Next, it doubles its DNA amount, thickening its chromosomes; this synthesis of DNA is called the Synthesis or S phase.
-Then there is a brief Gap again (G2) where final proteins and RNA are made before mitosis (M) can occur
+To begin to prepare for division, it must produce certain proteins and RNA strands to get the machinery ready to create a second cell.
+This is called the G1 stage.
+Next, it doubles its DNA amount, thickening its chromosomes; this synthesis is called the S phase.
+Then there is a brief Gap again (G2) where final proteins and RNA are made before Mitosis can occur.

-Many anti-cancer drugs are termed "phase-specific", that is, they attack division at either Gap 1, Synthesis, Gap 2, or Mitosis and at no other time.
-Thus, combinations of drugs that act at different phases of the cell cycle can often be used for a double- or triple- kill effect.
+Many anti-cancer drugs are termed "phase-specific" -- they attack division at either Gap 1, Synthesis, Gap 2, or Mitosis and at no other time.
+Thus, combinations of drugs that act at different phases of the cell cycle can often be used for a double or triple-kill effect.
 Low doses of several drugs administered at very specific times, depending on the tumor, can have a better tumor-kill effect than using one drug alone at very high doses.
-Thus, combination therapy helps to avoid side- effects of high doses while increasing cure rates.
-Combination therapy is the cornerstone of drug therapy for cancer in man and is also used in animals with cancer
+Thus, combination therapy helps to avoid side effects while increasing cure rates.
+Combination therapy is the cornerstone of drug therapy for cancer in man and is also used in animals with cancer.